Trump Would Consider Lifting Obama’s Russia Sanctions If Moscow Cooperates With Washington To Fight Terrorism

 Trump caused a diplomatic row between Washington and Beijing early in December when, after his election victory, he accepted a congratulatory call from Taiwan’s President Tsai Ing-wen and later raised questions about the “One China” policy.
 Trump’s phone conversation with Taiwan’s president was the first time that a U.S. president or president-elect has been known to accept a call from a Taiwanese leader since Washington established diplomatic relations with China in 1979, according to CNN.

-In the interview with WSJ, Trump defended his decision to accept the call, saying “It would have been very rude not to accept the phone call.”
+In the interview with WSJ, Trump defended his decision to accept the call, saying, “It would have been very rude not to accept the phone call.”

 “We sold them $2 billion of military equipment last year,” he said.
 “We can sell them $2 billion of the latest and greatest military equipment but we’re not allowed to accept a phone call.”